-Students are not required to submit an essay with their application to Westfield State, but may submit one if they choose.
+Students are not required to submit an essay with their application to Westfield State but may submit one if they choose.
 There is no specific essay question that students must answer; students are welcome to submit an essay with a topic of their choosing.
-Students applying to the Banacos Academic Program and the Urban Education program are encouraged to submit an essay.Any student wishing to submit an essay should submit the essay to email@example.com.
-The email should include your name, address, and date of birth.
-Any email that does not include this information will not be accepted or considered by the Admission Staff.
+Students applying to the Banacos Academic Program and the Urban Education program are encouraged to submit an essay.Any student wishing to submit an essay should copy and paste the essay into the “College Essay (optional)” section on the application.

 You are a freshman applicant participating in a dual enrollment program if, as part of your high school experience, you have taken college courses for credit at a participating college or university.
 In addition to the required documents listed above freshman applicants, dual enrollment applicants must also submit a complete list of college courses attempted.
 A final, official college transcript(s) of the dual enrollment experience must be submitted upon its completion.